dballinger/silver-bars/README.md

 # Silver Bars

 ## Decisions
-- Conversion from orders to summary items happens in `LiveOrders`
+- Conversion from orders to summary items happens in `Summary`
+- No summary builder (liveorders)